Justin-Tan/Justin-Tan.github.io/_posts/2020-07-21-Latent-variable-models-in-JAX.md

 ---

-Applications of latent variable models to density estimation/approximate sampling, in Jax.<!--more-->

-We'll implement the recently proposed SUMO (Stochastically Unbiased Marginalization Objective) in Jax, highlighting how Jax differs from standard Autodiff frameworks in some major aspects.
+Here we'll look at how latent-variable models can be manipulated to yield an unbiased estimator of the marginal log-likelihood.<!--more--> We'll implement the recently proposed SUMO (Stochastically Unbiased Marginalization Objective) in Jax, highlighting how Jax differs from standard Autodiff frameworks in some major aspects.
 Section 1 concerns the derivation of the SUMO objective.
 Section 2 walks through the Jax implementation, while section 3 contains the obligatory toy problem.
 This post did turn out longer than expected, so you may want to take a breather between sections.
 If you are only interested in the practical part, skip to Section 2 or check out the [associated repository on Github](https://github.com/justin-tan/jax_sumo).

 * Contents
 {:toc}